maz2198/Machine-Learning/README.md

  - Modelling using **Decision Tree** with depth optimization, **Bagging**, **Random Forest** with hyperparameter tuning & **Principal Component Analysis**.
  - Comparative analysis of each model produced.

 This work was completed with my colleagues Diego Cuartas and Nisrine Ferahi.
-The developed model we finished in the top 15% out of more than 8900 people listed on the Leaderboard with an accuracy score of 0.8147.
+The developed model finished in the top 15% out of more than 8900 people listed on the Leaderboard with an accuracy score of 0.8147.